2sic/cre8magic/docs/magic-menu.md

 ## Menu Design

 This is one of the most sophisticated bits of the JSON settings.
 You can configure this in the `menuDesigns` section of the JSON.
+Note that this uses the [Magic Classes](./magic-values.md) and [Magic Tokens](./magic-tokens.md).
 Example:

 ```jsonc